SUPREME COURT OF THE UNITED STATES

 Satisfied that ERISA’s objectives do not

-to the “nature of the effect of the state law on ERISA
+“nature of the effect of the state law on ERISA plans.”

-administration of ERISA plans, the Court has held, does not suffice
+of ERISA plans, the Court has held, does not suffice to require

-While a law imposing costs so acute as to effectively dictate how a
+law imposing costs so acute as to effectively dictate how a plan is

-touched by Vermont’s data-collection law.
-That law prescribes
+data-collection law.
+That law prescribes no vesting requirements,

 supra, at 3.